 The Phoenix Group provides an informal forum for constructive criticism and analysis of members’ work through mutual discussion.

-But – BE WARNED!
-You will get honest opinions.
+You will get honest opinions at the Phoenix Group.
 If there is room for improvement in your work, you will be told, although in a gentle manner.
 We are not a beginners’ group – we do not give basic instruction in technique or equipment.
+We are more interested in content than cameras, photos rather than Photoshop.
 Having said that, we do welcome members of all abilities who feel they can take advantage of our approach.

 So if you think you can benefit, come along and join us.

 It was encouraging to see a number of new members, keen to show us their wares, and I trust that they found the experience rewarding.

 The next meeting is early!